ronanchilvers/ronanchilvers.github.io/content/posts/2025-05-22-sinister-forest-discoveries.md

 19. A grave marked by a simple stone, overgrown with vines

 20. A haunting melody that echoes through the trees, sung by a spectral figure

-I've found lists like this really help players immerse themselves in the atmosphere of a game by providing rich detail.